 - Difficulty in rising from lying or sitting position

-If you’re taking both citalopram and Fluconazole together, citalopram’s labelling recommends limiting the dose to 20 mg once daily while taking Fluconazole.
+If you’re taking both citalopram and fluconazole together, citalopram’s labeling recommends limiting the dose to 20 mg once daily while taking fluconazole.

-Fluconazole’s behaviour can make some medications stick around in your body for longer than they need to.
+Fluconazole’s behavior can make some medications stick around in your body longer than needed.
 This increases the odds of side effects.
-On the other hand, blocking these enzymes can make other medications less effective.
-So, if you took any drugs or supplements and were just given a prescription for Fluconazole, these interactions are essential to know about.
+On the other hand, blocking these enzymes can make other medicines less effective.
+So, if you took any drugs or supplements and were just given a prescription for fluconazole, these interactions are essential to know about.

-Keep in mind: This isn’t an exhaustive list of medications that Fluconazole can interact with.
+Remember: This isn’t an exhaustive list of medications that fluconazole can interact with.

 How to get a fluconazole prescription?

 Worried that you may be having a fungal infection.
-Fluconazole may be the right choice to treat it depending on the condition of the disease, age of the patient, weight, and general medical condition.
+Fluconazole may be the right choice to treat,t depending on the disease condition, patient age, weight, and general medical condition.
 Some formulations may be available over the counter, but most require a prescription.

 Fluconazole is in a class of antifungals known as triazoles, which works by slowing the growth of fungi that cause infection.

-If symptoms continue even after treatment, Fluconazole may be prescribed daily for ten to fourteen days.
+Fluconazole may be prescribed daily for ten to fourteen days if symptoms continue even after treatment.